pingidentity/terraform-provider-davinci/docs/resources/flow.md

 ### Required

-- `environment_id` (String) The ID of the PingOne environment to import the DaVinci flow in to.
+- `environment_id` (String) The ID of the PingOne environment to import the DaVinci flow to.
 Must be a valid PingOne resource ID.
 This field is immutable and will trigger a replace plan if changed.
-- `flow_json` (String, Sensitive) DaVinci Flow in raw json format.
+- `flow_json` (String, Sensitive) The DaVinci Flow export in raw json format.
+Must be a valid JSON string.

 ### Optional

 - `connection_link` (Block Set) Mappings to connections that this flow depends on.
 Connections should be managed (with the `davinci_connection` resource) or retrieved (with the `davinci_connection` data source) to provide the mappings needed for this configuration block. (see [below for nested schema](#nestedblock--connection_link))
-- `deploy` (Boolean) A boolean that specifies whether to deploy the flow after import.
-Flows must be deployed to become active.
+- `deploy` (Boolean, Deprecated) **Deprecation notice:** This attribute is deprecated and will be removed in a future release.
+Flows are automatically deployed on import.
+A boolean that specifies whether to deploy the flow after import.
 Defaults to `true`.
+- `description` (String) A string that specifies a description of the flow.
+If the field is left blank, a description value will be derived by the service.
+- `name` (String) A string that identifies the flow name after import.
+If the field is left blank, a flow name will be derived by the service from the name in the import JSON (the `flow_json` parameter).
 - `subflow_link` (Block Set) Child flows of this resource, where the `flow_json` contains reference to subflows.
 If the `flow_json` contains subflows, this one `subflow_link` block is required per contained subflow. (see [below for nested schema](#nestedblock--subflow_link))

 ### Read-Only

+- `flow_json_response` (String, Sensitive) The DaVinci Flow export in raw json format following successful import, including target environment metadata.
-- `flow_variables` (List of Object) Returned list of Flow Context variables.
-These are variable resources that are created and managed by the Flow resource via flow_json. (see [below for nested schema](#nestedatt--flow_variables))
+- `flow_variables` (Block Set) Returned list of Flow Context variables.
+These are variable resources that are created and managed by the Flow resource via `flow_json`. (see [below for nested schema](#nestedblock--flow_variables))
 - `id` (String) The ID of this resource.
-- `name` (String) A string that identifies the flow name after import.

 <a id="nestedblock--connection_link"></a>
 ### Nested Schema for `connection_link`